-The AT90S2323/2343 MCU provides two Lock bits that can be left unprogrammed ("1") or can be programmed ("0") to obtain the additional features listed in Table 14.
+The ATtiny22/L MCU provides two lock bits which can be left unprogrammed ("1") or can be programmed ("0") to obtain the additional features listed in Table 12.
 The Lock bits can only be erased with the Chip Erase operation.

-Table 14.
+Table 12.
 Lock Bit Protection Modes

-Memory Lock Bits Bits
+Memory Lock Bits

-Mode LB1 LB2 LB2 Protection Type
+Mode LB1 LB2 Protection Type

 1 1 1 No memory lock features enabled.

 2 0 1 Further programming of the Flash and EEPROM is disabled.
 (1)

 3 0 0 Same as mode 2, and verify is also disabled.

+Note:

-Note: 1.
-In the high-voltage Serial Programming mode, further programming of the Fuse bits are also disabled.
-Program the Fuse bits before programming the Lock bits.
+1. In the High-voltage Serial Programming mode, further programming of the Fuse bits are also disabled.
+Program the fuse bits before programming the lock bits.

-Fuse Bits in AT90S/LS2323
+Fuse Bits

-The AT90S/LS2323 has two Fuse bits, SPIEN and FSTRT.
+The ATtiny22/L has two Fuse bits, SPIEN and RCEN.

-- When the SPIEN Fuse is programmed ("0"), Serial Program and Data Downloading are enabled.
+- When the SPIEN Fuse is programmed ("0"), Serial Program and Data Downloading is enabled.
 Default value is programmed ("0").
-This bit is not accessible in the lowvoltage Serial Programming mode. - When the FSTRT Fuse is programmed ("0"), the shortest start-up time is selected as indicated in Table 6 on page 21.
+This bit is not accessible in the Low-Voltage Serial Programming mode. - When the RCEN Fuse is programmed ("0"), the internal RC oscillator is selected as the MCU clock source.
 Default value is programmed ("0").
-Changing the FSTRT Fuse does not take effect until the next Power-on Reset.
-In AT90S/LS2343 the start-up time is fixed.
+Changing the RCEN Fuse does not have effect until the next power-on reset.